Illicit Discharge Detection & Elimination

 • The MS4 Program Manager currently maintains the mapping and inspection database.

-• Using the existing outfall mapping, the Town of Canandaigua will conduct an outfall reconnaissance inventory during routine maintenance visits, addressing each outfall at least once every three years, with reasonable progress each year.
+• sing the existing outfall mapping, the Town of Canandaigua will conduct an outfall reconnaissance inventory during routine maintenance visits, addressing each outfall at least once every three years, with reasonable progress each year.

 • Maintain a prioritized list of outfalls for inspection, ranked as follows: